-Figure 2 Benchmark NK Model: Inflation Needed to Avoid Default consider a rather extreme experiment where all of the increase in prices happens right away in the first quarter.
+In order to understand why so much inflation is needed, it is useful to first consider a rather extreme experiment where all of the increase in prices happens right away in the first quarter.
 This cannot happen in the NK model, so assume that prices are perfectly flexible, the real interest rate is constant at $1/\beta$ and the output gap remains zero.
-When $B_0 = B{middle} = 1.12$ , the price level would need to rise by 42%.
+When $B_0 = B{middle} = 1.12$, the price level would need to rise by 42%.
 This is needed to lower debt so that we are no longer in the multiplicity range.
-Of course such a policy, even if possible, is not plausible either as it would involve an annualized inflation rate for that quarter of 168%.